LAKE GEORGE, junction Falls Dam & HYDROpower

 Let Lake George continue to function as a low-cost, available resource providing storm water mitigation and a true lake environment here in the center of the city.
 With a deeper, cleaner lake, new rental activities like pedal boats, paddle boards or row boats could provide old time fun.
 Consider adding a pair of floating fountains and water surface aerator to help cool the lakes surface water and control algae growth.
 All are features for both residents and tourists to enjoy as they walk around the Lake George trail.

 Water power from the Kinni provides the community with renewable, sustainable and clean energy.
 This power source, which last year provided over 1.3 million kWh of electricity to the community, is free.
 Free!
-As long as water runs downstream, the fuel, water, is free.

 • Lake George provides a unique natural environment found nowhere else in the 22 miles of the Kinni.